Affiliate links on SoundGuys may earn us a commission. Learn more.

 Ever since the mid-1980s, producers and artists alike have relied on the Sony MDR-V6 and its progeny.
 Boasting a revealing frequency response and a rugged, convenient design, the Sony MDR-7506 is all over the audio industry.
 If you want the gear the pros use, this is the starting point.

 Of course, older headphones like this have some drawbacks.
 Namely, those ear pads don’t tend to last a long time even if you clean them often, so you may find yourself looking for replacements.
-Not to worry though, Amazon has a ton of those, and they’re fairly cheap to buy.
+Not to worry, though, Amazon has a ton of those, and they’re fairly cheap to buy.
 Other headphones like the Audio-Technica ATH-M50x and its series also use the exact same size of headphone pads.
-It’s also from the era when you could expect your headphones to be repairable, making it slightly more eco friendly than the average headphones.
+It’s also from the era when you could expect your headphones to be repairable, making them slightly more eco-friendly than the average headphones.

 Sennheiser is an audio stalwart and remains one of the most reputable audio companies around.
-Sure, many debate over which of its headphones sound better, but the HD 820 dominates the hi-fi conversation and it far exceeds our top-end budget of $1,000 USD.
+Sure, many debate over which of its headphones sounds better, but the HD 820 dominates the hi-fi conversation, and it far exceeds our top-end budget of $1,000.
 The large, closed-back design is a departure from the beloved HD 800, but the Sennheiser HD 820 retains the unique aesthetic Sennheiser fans have grown familiar with.

 Although listeners may be concerned by the transition from open-back to closed-back between the high-end models, Sennheiser claims that this design is able to achieve the same open soundstage that we’ve come to expect.
 What’s more, it’s also able to insulate listeners from external noise better as a result of the closed build.